-Join David Ross for an in-depth discussion in this video Considerations for mounting and securing your alarm system, part of Home Monitoring and Control with Raspberry Pi.
+Join David Ross for an in-depth discussion in this video Considerations for mounting and securing your alarm system, part of Raspberry Pi: Home Monitoring and Control.

 - By changing the ethernet connection to a Wi-Fi connection…and powering your Raspberry Pi with a power supply…instead of a powered USB hub,…you can mount your Raspberry Pi anywhere you have an outlet…and a good Wi-Fi signal.…There are a few other aspects you may want to consider…when mounting your alarm system…in a more permanent and secure way,…including making a printed circuit board version…of your system, and adding a touchscreen…for easier control.…Bread boards are a great way for prototyping…your circuit and experimenting,…but they're somewhat delicate and difficult to mount.…

 To make things more durable,…you can solder your components…onto a printed circuit board,…then take the printed circuit board,…place it in an enclosure,…and mount it on your wall.…Adafruit.com has two different sizes…of printed circuit board…that can connect to the 26 pin,…or 26 pin reduction cable.…This is a smaller version,…which is about the same size as Raspberry Pi…and can easily be mounted into a small case.…This board connects to the Raspberry Pi…